openvswitch/ovs/Documentation/internals/contributing/backporting-patches.rst

 For Linux datapath code, the primary development branch is in the `net-next`_ tree as described in the section below, and patch discussion occurs on the `netdev`__ mailing list.
-Patches are first applied to the upstream branch by the networking maintainer, then the contributor backports the patch to the Open vSwitch `master` development branch.
+Patches are first applied to the upstream branch by the networking maintainers, then the contributor backports the patch to an Open vSwitch branch.
 Patches in this category may include features which have been applied upstream, or bugfixes to the Open vSwitch datapath code.

-For bugfixes, the patches subsequently follow the regular Open vSwitch process as described above to reach older branches.
+The practice for Linux datapath code described above is currently only applicable to bugfixes for Open vSwitch 2.17.
+This is because all earlier versions are EOL and all subsequent versions do not include the Linux datapath as it is now maintained as part of the upstream Linux kernel.

 __ https://lore.kernel.org/netdev/